An Old, Old Tale

-An Old, Old Tale (Старая, старая сказка) is a 1968 Soviet musical film directed by Nadezhda Kosheverova.
+An Old, Old Tale (Старая, старая сказка) is a 1968 Soviet children's fantasy film directed by Nadezhda Kosheverova.
 It is based on four fairy tales by Hans Christian Andersen: "The Tinderbox", "The Travelling Companion", "The Swineherd" and "Blockhead Hans".

 Plot

 Prologue

 A poor wandering puppeteer gives a performance in a roadside inn to pay for a pint of beer and dinner.
 The audience applauds, and the happy owner asks his daughter to lavishly wine and dine the actor.
 The puppeteer and the daughter of the innkeeper become so in love with each other that they plan to run away together at dawn.
 At night, the dolls come to life.
 They are very upset by the future parting and ask their owner not to leave them.
 The latter wants to start a family and acquire a more profound profession.
 Knowing that he can not fall asleep until morning, the puppeteer asks the puppets to play a fairy tale for him, like a performance, which they do.